 Geometric Rigidity theory is concerned with the rigidity of structures which are defined by geometric constraints (fixed lengths, fixed areas, fixed directions, etc.) on a set of rigid objects (points, line segments, polygons, etc.).

-The rigidity and flexibility properties of a structure — either man-made, such as a building, bridge or mechanical linkage, or found in nature, such as a biomolecule, protein or crystal — are critical to its form, behaviour and functioning.
+The rigidity and flexibility properties of a structure — either man-made, such as a building, bridge or mechanical linkage or found in nature, such as a biomolecule, protein or crystal — are critical to its form, behaviour and functioning.
 Thus rigidity theory has many practical applications in fields such as engineering, robotics, materials science, medicine and biochemistry.
-The methodology of rigidity and configuration uniqueness also has applications in computer-aided design, network sensoring and NMR reconstruction.
+The methodology of rigidity and configuration uniqueness also has applications in computer-aided design, network sensor development and NMR reconstruction.

 The mathematical theory embraces, on the one hand, the analysis of generic structures, in which the combinatorics of connectivity play the dominant role, and, on the other hand, structures with symmetries and regularities where symmetry group actions are significant.
 Indeed the rigidity analysis of symmetric structures is an important area of research which has seen a dramatic increase in interest over the last few years, both in mathematics and in the applied sciences.